 PathologyTop of page

-The characteristic pathological lesion is the enlargement of one or more of the peripheral nerves.
-The most commonly affected nerves that are easily seen on post-mortem examination are the brachial and sciatic plexus and nerve trunks, celiac plexus, abdominal vagus and intercostal nerves.
+The classical form is characterized with neuronal lesions which causes partial or complete paralysis of the wings and legs.
+The characteristic gross pathological lesion is the enlargement of one or more of the peripheral nerves but particularly the sciatic, abdominal vagus, intercostal, and brachial nerves.
 The affected nerves are grossly enlarged, and often two or three times their normal thickness.
 The normal cross-striated and glistening appearance of the nerves is lost; they have a greyish or yellowish appearance and are oedematous.
 Lymphomas are sometimes present in this form of the disease, most frequently as small, soft grey tumours in the ovary, kidney, heart, liver and other tissues.

+The acute form is characterized by transformation of CD4+ T cells and formation of lymphoma lesions in visceral organs.
 The typical lesion in this form of the disease is the widespread, diffuse lymphomatous involvement of visceral organs such as the liver, spleen, ovary, kidney, heart and proventriculus.
 Sometimes lymphomas are also seen in the skin around the feather follicles and in the skeletal muscles.
 Affected birds may also show involvement of the peripheral nerves similar to that seen in the classical form.
-The liver enlargement in younger birds is usually moderate compared to that in adult birds, where the liver is greatly enlarged and the gross appearance is very similar to that seen in lymphoid leukosis.
-Nerve lesions are less frequent in adult birds.
+The liver enlargement in younger birds is usually moderate compared to that in adult birds, where the liver is greatly enlarged, and the gross appearance is very similar to that seen in lymphoid leukosis.
+Nerve lesions are more frequent in younger birds.

 The peripheral nerves in both forms of the disease are affected by proliferative, inflammatory or minor infiltrative changes that are termed A-, B- and C-type lesions, respectively.
 The A-type lesion consists of infiltration by proliferating lymphoblasts and large, medium and small lymphocytes, and macrophages, and appears to be neoplastic in nature.
 Nerves with B-type lesions show oedema and infiltration by small lymphocytes and plasma cells with Schwann cell proliferation, and the lesion appears to be inflammatory.
 The C-type lesion consists of mild scattering of small lymphocytes, often seen in birds that show no gross lesions or clinical signs, and is thought to be a regressive inflammatory lesion.
 Demyelination that is frequently seen in nerves showing A- and B-type lesions is thought to be mainly responsible for the paralytic symptoms.